tucab/tucab/README.md

 ## Hello ;)

-- I’m currently working on my dotfiles and college
+- I’m currently working on college.
 - Going to college for compsci, learning python and java through that.
 Might learn golang or Scala later.
 - Human languages I speak: English native, a small amount of German, and I took Elementary Spanish in HS
 - How to reach me: email _@_ householdappliance@metalfan.com